-For WY.1060.R01 Waiver Years 1 - 3, DHCF analyzed historical growth rates, participant counts, and expenditure data from the CMS 372 Report lag data for Waiver Years 1 - 3 of WY.1060.R00 (4/2014 - 3/2016), and initial data for waiver year 4 (4/2016 - 3/2017).
+For WY.1061.R01 Waiver Years 1 - 3, DHCF analyzed historical growth rates, participant counts, and expenditure data from the CMS 372 Report lag data for Waiver Years 1 - 3 of WY.1061.R00 (4/2014 - 3/2016), and initial data for waiver year 4 (4/2016 - 3/2017).
 Current rates were applied to initial 2018 data from Computer Output on Laser Disc (COLD) reports to calculate estimated totals for 2019 services.
 The COLD report details paid claims data from the Medicaid Management Information System (MMIS).
 The 2018 COLD report contains all information included on the 372 Report but without sufficient run-out to allow for timely filing claims processing.

 Due to a directive issued by the Governor's Office to decrease reimbursement rates across all Medicaid services, DHCF calculated a 2.5% decrease for identified services for Waiver Years 2 - 5, effective February 1, 2021.
 Waiver Year 2 rate reductions were implemented at the end of the waiver year.
 The average for the full waiver year did not significantly affect the rates for services, so rates were not adjusted for Waiver Year 2.
 For Waiver Years 3 - 5, DHCF calculated an increase to the number of users for each service based on a simple percentage calculation that aligned with the overall increase in participants for the waiver year.
-The DHCF presumed constant utilization behavior for participants coming on to the Supports Waiver in Waiver Years 3 - 5.

-An additional rate change went into effect on February 1, 2022, which impacts Waiver Years 3 - 5.
-This increase is being implemented as a result of a rate study and methodology update, which was completed in September 2021.
-DHCF does not anticipate utilization changes for Waiver Year 3.
-For Waiver Year 4, the DHCF analyzed CMS 372 Report lag data from Waiver Year 1 of WY.1060.R01 (4/19-3/2020), initial data from Waiver Year 2 (4/20-3/21), and preliminary data projected out for Waiver Year 3 (4/2021 - 3/2022) to determine access and utilization estimates of all waiver services.
+An additional rate change went into effect on February 1, 2022, which impacted Waiver Years 3 - 5.
+This increase was implemented as a result of a rate study and methodology update, which was completed in September 2021.
+DHCF did not anticipate utilization changes for Waiver Year 3.
+For Waiver Year 4, the DHCF analyzed CMS 372 Report lag data from Waiver Year 1 of WY.1061.R01 (4/19-3/2020), initial data from Waiver Year 2 (4/20-3/21), and preliminary data projected out for Waiver Year 3 (4/2021 - 3/2022) to determine access and utilization estimates of all waiver services.
 These data estimates were then projected out for Waiver Year 5, based on the growth trends over Waiver Years 1 - 3.

 DHCF identified case manager training as an area of focus for American Rescue Plan Act (ARPA), Section 9817 funding.
-DHCF will have an interagency agreement with the state UCEDD to develop and deliver this training.
-The Case Management - Certificate service utilization has been projected for Waiver Years 4 - 5 based on the timelines identified in this agreement, including the time needed to develop the training, the number of months it will take the case manager to complete the training, and number of case managers that are expected to take the training based on the current interest and historical participation in DHCF sponsored trainings.
+DHCF has an interagency agreement with the state UCEDD to develop and deliver this training.
+The Case Management - Certificate service utilization has been projected for Waiver Year 5 based on the timelines identified in this agreement, including the time needed to develop the training, the number of months it will take the case manager to complete the training, and number of case managers that are expected to take the training based on the current interest and historical participation in DHCF sponsored trainings.
 The projections also account for case managers billing for the typical and certificate level services in the same waiver year.